GovernanceGRI Board of Directors

 Michael Zerbs

-As Group Head, Technology & Operations at Scotiabank, Michael has responsibility for the advancement of Scotiabank’s overall technology and global operations strategy while planning jointly the digital strategy.
-His mandate includes overall responsibility for Information Technology & Solutions (IT&S) and Global Operations.
+Michael Zerbs served as Group Head, Technology & Operations at Scotiabank, with responsibility for the advancement of Scotiabank’s overall technology and global operations strategy while planning jointly the digital strategy.
+His mandate included overall responsibility for Information Technology & Solutions (IT&S) and Global Operations.